top of page

 • You MUST be on target at a distance of 25 yards before moving on to long-range shots such as 50 yards, 100 yards, or 200 yards.

-• You may shoot a rifle standing but ONLY in Bay 3; however, you may NOT fire faster than 1 round every second.
+• You may shoot a rifle standing in Bay 3 or Bay 5; however, you may NOT fire faster than 1 round every second.

 • NEVER shoot steel targets with a rifle!